bmillwood/flexiprocity/README.md

   Service Provider(s) then you will reimburse us for all of our reasonable costs and expenses associated with conducting the Audit and any related follow-up Audits."

-### irrelevant ToS commentary

-- their licenses for your content seem kind of intense, and survive even when you stop using the platform
+- Their licenses for your content seem kind of intense, and survive even when you stop using the platform.

-## things from the Twitter ToS
+### Twitter

 (N.B. that I shelved implementing sign in with Twitter, because the API for fetching user followers is $100/month.)